rizqimtiaz/FractalMind/README.md

 | `Backspace / Delete` | Remove the selected node(s)     |
 | `Double-click` node  | Expand it                       |

-## Notes

-- All AI calls run **server-side**; the OpenAI key never touches the browser.
-- The radial layout in `useGraphStore.radialPositions` does collision-aware spiral fallback so child nodes never overlap existing ones.
 - Edges use a shared `<linearGradient id="fractalEdgeGradient">` defined once inside the canvas — referenced by every `react-flow__edge-path` via CSS.

 Built to demonstrate what a state-of-the-art LLM can do when given a *spatial* interface instead of a chat box.